gitmachtl/cardano-related-stuff/sundae-riso-claim/README.md

-# SundaeSwap RISO Rewards Claim Script
+# SundaeSwap (R)ISO Rewards Claim Script

-This small script can be used to claim the RISO rewards via a CLI stakeaddress, stake-key, paymentadress & payment-key.<br>
+This small script can be used to claim the (R)ISO rewards via a CLI stakeaddress, stake-key, paymentadress & payment-key.<br>
 The script is using the `koios` API to request the needed UTXO information.

 ## What binaries are needed